Originally Posted: November 8, 2020

 To begin the elaboration, let us talk about the characters – recurring first.
 In Vol. 3, we see much more of Saya, Fran, and a few other faces.
 This should come as no surprise to those who have read Vol. 2.
 With each appearance, we gain new insight into their characters and pasts (as well as some humour!)
 From there come new revelations about them and their relationship with Elaina.
 Like the Ashen Witch’s references to her other adventures, these extra connections add to a cohesive world and further overarching plots.
 Thus, the choice to increase their page time is a welcome one, that’s for sure.
 Next is the non-recurring characters.
 There is not much more to talk about beyond my thoughts on Vol. 2.
 This is not a bad thing; the way Wandering Witch has handled non-recurring characters has always been decent.
 They feel distinct, play the main role in their own stories, and make interesting/fun dialogue with Elaina.
 This makes them more memorable, especially if we’re to hear references about them later on.
 My personal favourites from this entry are Estelle and the Werewolf.
 And seeing that this aspect hasn’t weakened means we can enjoy all the other improvements instead!

 Now, for the world, let us talk about the common and unique elements of each story.
 As previously mentioned, magic, witches, and the UMA are frequently present in varying quantities.
 Given these elements link Elaina and the setting, tales with them have the inherent bonus of a familiar and concrete base – then they are free to build off it as they please.
 This is most fun with witches from the UMA as they are typically dispatched to resolve a conflict (Saya and Sheila, for example).
 Magic maintains its nebulous nature but is primarily used to create absurd situations rather than solve them – a tried-and-true technique for inciting interesting reactions from characters.
 Now, after these common elements, let us talk about how Wandering Witch, Vol. 3 handles story specifics.
 In Vol. 2, we saw an improvement in unique locales to add a sense of adventure.
 Unfortunately, many of the stories in Vol. 3 are of villages or cities; no deserts, snowy cities, or ghoul towns are present.
 Instead, a focus on certain elements in each setting is done to further a theme.
 Without going too far, examples include a bell tower and a massive country-splitting wall.
 This is great for storytelling and adds an extra layer of thinking.
 Further improvements were found in the descriptions of each locale and atmosphere building.
-In short, the increased presence of common elements related to witches and stronger storytelling through the setting makes Vol. 3 stronger than previous entries.
+In short, the increased presence of common elements related to witches and stronger storytelling through the setting makes Vol. 3 an improvement on previous entries.

 Finally, let’s talk about some additional details.
 Like the previous entries, the writing style is clear and simple, making for an easy read.
 The descriptive portions help build each story’s setting without bogging down the pace.
 And the dialogue is always fun with the interesting side characters (and a smidgen of Elaina’s snark).
-One confusing aspect, however, is perspective changes.
+One confusing aspect, however, is the perspective changes.
 It can be disorienting at times, but the fun comes from the subtle differences in the world views – depending on whose perspective we’re taking (see Chapter 6 of Vol. 2).
 As each person’s experience is different, the way they see things also varies.
 This is especially true in Vol. 3 and adds an extra layer of fun.
 Moving on, let’s talk about the art.
 As it is with Vol. 1-2, Azure’s black-and-white illustrations are sparse (5 in total) but pretty.
 However, there appears to be a small drop in quality and placement skills.
 Vol. 1-2 use their inserts to punctuate important scenes and always have another character w/ Elaina.
 In Vol. 3, we see two images where neither is the case (and have simple backgrounds as well).
 This isn’t a deal-breaker but, if you’re looking for more art, Vol. 3 is a slight disappointment.

 Overall, Wandering Witch, Vol. 3 is a step up from its predecessors, and it continues the series’ upward trajectory in quality.
 Its tone shift towards light-hearted and simple messages fits well with its shorter chapters – though there are still some serious tales to consume as well.
 And the lack of ‘inconclusive’ endings avoids unsatisfying the reader.
 An increase in references – in the form of comparisons and jokes – between tales adds to the connected feeling of Elaina’s journey.
 Also, a focus on pervasive elements such as magic and the United Magic Association add to a common world base for future stories to build from.
 In a similar vein, more witches and other recurring characters further add to the overarching world and explore Elaina through their relationships.
 As a bonus, this doesn’t cut into the quality of the non-recurring characters we’ve seen in Vol. 1-2.
 Thus, the improved storytelling, characterizations, and world-building make Vol. 3 the high point of this series.
 I’m confident Jougi Shiraishi and Azure will continue to make Wandering Witch even better.
 And I’m most certainly buying the next volume.
 See you then!